SRatna/Traffic-Sign-Classifier/writeup.md

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
+* testing set accuracy of 0.997 at 60th epoch.
-* validation set accuracy of 0.956 at 60th epoch.
+* validation set accuracy of 0.949 at 60th epoch.
-* testing set accuracy of 0.942
+* testing set accuracy of 0.94

 Of course I went through an iterative process to get the above architecture and hyperparameters:
 * Initially I followed LeNet architecture and perform only normalization and using learning rate of 0.001, I trained model for 80 epochs.
 I reached about 88% of accuracy on validation set.